exadel-inc/etoolbox-authoring-kit/docs/content/getting-started/installation.md

 Feel free to clone the project sources and run ```mvn clean install``` from the project's root folder.
 The plugin and the API artifacts will be installed in the local .m2 repository.

-You can run the build with the *install-assets* profile like `mvn clean install -Pinstall-assets`.
+You can run the build with the *autoInstallPackage* profile like `mvn clean install -PautoInstallPackage`.
 Then the project will be deployed to an AEM instance.
 You might need to change the following values in the *properties* part of the project's main _POM_ file:
 ```
 <aem.host>10.0.0.1</aem.host> <!-- Your AEM instance address or hostname -->
 <aem.port>4502</aem.port> <!-- Your AEM instance port -->